digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
 * Explain what a single page app is and how to make one SEO-friendly.
-* What is the extent of your experience with Promises and/or their polyfills?
+* What is the extent of your experience with `Promises` and/or their polyfills?

+I've been using `Promises` for some time now, probably about half of a year.
+Thanks to `Promises` my asynchronous code looks better and I dont get stuck in a callback hell.
+The only polyfill I've used is `Bluebird`.

 * What are the pros and cons of using Promises instead of callbacks?
 * Variables scope in JS?